Cyphrme/Coze/README.md

 #### Binary?
 Why not support binary payloads?
 JSON isn't well designed for large binary payloads.
-Instead, Coze suggests including the short binary file's digest in a coze message while transporting the binary seperately.
-See the binary example above.

-There's nothing stopping an application from base64 encoding a binary for transporting, although it's not recommended.
+Instead, Coze suggests including the digest of a binary file in a coze message while transporting the binary separately.
+There's nothing stopping an application from base64 encoding a binary for transport, although it's not recommended.

 #### Why is Coze's scope so limited?
 Coze is intentionally scope limited.
 It is easier to extend a limited standard